CloudReactor/docs/secrets.md

 encrypted.
 Alternatively, you can get secrets from AWS at runtime.

 Here, we'll cover the management of 2 types of secrets:
 * Deployment secrets: these are secrets needed to deploy your Task, but are not required while the task is running.
-For example, to deploy tasks using CloudReactor, you add AWS keys to the file `deploy.env`, and your CloudReactor API key to the file `deploy_config/vars/<environment>.yml` (where "<environment>" is the name of a Run Environment in CloudReactor).
+For example, to deploy tasks using CloudReactor, you add AWS keys to the file `deploy.env`, and your CloudReactor API key to the file `deploy_config/vars/<environment>.yml` (where `<environment>` is the name of a Run Environment in CloudReactor).

 * Runtime secrets: these are secrets that your Task uses while it is running.
 Examples are database passwords and API keys for 3rd party services your Task